larq/docs/docs/compute-engine/quickstart_android.md

 # Larq Compute Engine Android Quickstart

-This guide consists of two main sections.
-In the [first section](#create-your-own-android-app-using-lce-and-tensorflow-lite), we describe how to build your own Android app using Larq Compute Engine (LCE) and [TensorFlow Lite Java Inference APIs](https://www.tensorflow.org/lite/guide/inference#load_and_run_a_model_in_java) to perform inference with a model built and trained with [Larq](https://larq.dev).
+This guide describes how to build your own Android app using Larq Compute Engine (LCE) and [TensorFlow Lite Java Inference APIs](https://www.tensorflow.org/lite/guide/inference#load_and_run_a_model_in_java) to perform inference with a model built and trained with [Larq](https://larq.dev).
-This can be achieved either by using our pre-built [LCE Lite AAR hosted on Bintray](https://bintray.com/plumeraihq/larq-compute-engine)
-(see [here](#use-the-lce-lite-aar-from-bintray) for instructions) or you can build the LCE Lite AAR on your local machine by following the guide [here](#build-lce-lite-aar-locally).
+This can be achieved either by using our pre-built [LCE Lite AAR hosted on Bintray](https://bintray.com/plumeraihq/larq-compute-engine), or you can build the LCE Lite AAR on your local machine (see [here](2-add-lce-compatible-tensorflow-lite-aar-to-the-project) for instructions for either approach).

-In the [second section](#build-an-lce-inference-binary), we describe how to build a LCE-compatible inference binary that can be executed on Android OS (e.g, a binary to benchmark your models).
+If you'd rather build a binary than a full Android app, [this guide](/compute-engine/build_android) describes how to build a LCE-compatible inference binary that can be executed on Android OS (e.g, a binary to benchmark your models).